bio-boris/SSN_TOOLS/README.md

 # GNN

-## To create a directory for multiple sequence alignments based on a GNN:
+## To create a directory for for a GNN that contains a tab file for each PFAM.
+* Each tab file is titled PF#####.tab.
+* The contents of each tab file is Accession, SuperClusterID, Color, Distance

 `module load perl;`